Houston Cougars football: Bowl games

-Houston has competed in bowl games in 12 of the last 15 football seasons.
 Prior to Houston's 2008 Armed Forces Bowl win against Air Force, the Cougars had not won a bowl game since the 1980 Garden State Bowl.
 This put the Cougars in second place behind the Notre Dame Fighting Irish for the all-time longest bowl-game losing streak.
-Overall Houston has made 29 bowl appearances during its history, including four Cotton Bowls, in which Houston holds a 2–2 record with wins over Nebraska and Maryland.
+Overall Houston has made 31 bowl appearances during its history, including four Cotton Bowls, in which Houston holds a 2–2 record with wins over Nebraska and Maryland.
 On January 2, 2012, Houston matched up with Penn State of the Big Ten in the TicketCity Bowl and won 30–14.
 The 2015 Armed Forces Bowl victory over Pittsburgh featured the largest fourth-quarter comeback in bowl history, as UH scored 25 total points in under 11 minutes and 22 unanswered points in the last six minutes.
 Houston was invited to its first New Year's Six bowl game in 2015, where they upset Florida State 38–24 in the Peach Bowl.